bahrus/re-src/README.md

 The "target-caching" component affects hyperlinks with attribute "be-caching".
 This attribute can also be customized.

 What target-caching does is it intercepts the hyperlink's click event.
 The first time, it let's the link pass through normally.
-After that, it blocks the link ("preventDefault"), but passes the link's href to the iframe's src property programmatically.
+After that, it blocks the link ("preventDefault"), since the iframe was already loaded.
 In either case, it sets attribute "data-selected" attribute on the target iframe.

 Unfortunately, if one clicks on both link A, and link B, both iframes will now have "data-selected" attribute, which means we can't use CSS to hide previously selected iFrames.